OlegDzhuraev/CeresECL/README.md

 You can send events not only from Logics, but from any MonoBehaviours too, it can be useful for combining of default Unity-way coding and ECL.
 Note that **Logics** adding order can be important since **Event** live only one frame.

+### Templates
+You can create each of these classes using templates.
+Click **RMB** in **Project Window** and open submenu **Ceres ECL**.
+There will be all actual templates.

+It will generate script in root namespace, which you can change in **Editor Settings -> Editor -> C# Project Generation**.
+Otherwise it will be generated in **CeresECL** namespace.

+For template generator idea thanks to LeoECS, some used things came from its code.

 ### Dependency Injection
 Ceres ECL has DI implementation for Logics.
 So you can inject any data to all of yours Entity Logics: